shevtsod/sketched/docs/development/database.md

   %% Relationships

   User ||--o{ Account : "1:n"
+  User ||--o{ Session : "1:n"
 ```

 ## Tables

 ### `Account`

 Represents an account that is used to authenticate a [`User`](#user).
+Users may
-Users may have multiple accounts with different providers, one for each provider.
-This allows users to log in with their preferred provider which could be local (i.e., username and password) or a social login (e.g., Google, GitHub, etc.).
+have multiple accounts with different providers, one for each provider.
+This
+allows users to log in with their preferred provider which could be local (i.e.,
+username and password) or a social login (e.g., Google, GitHub, etc.).

+### `Session`

+Represents a unique [`User`](#user) login into the application as the `User`
+could be logged in from multiple devices at the same time.

 ### `User`